 Pennsylvania Bureau of Juvenile Justice Services Policy and Procedures 1.06B, Reporting and Investigating Alleged Child/Resident Abuse, Sexual Abuse and/or Sexual Harassment and BJJS Policy 1.14, Zero Tolerance of Sexual Abuse and/or Sexual Harassment states that a resident may be subject to disciplinary sanctions pursuant to a formal disciplinary process following an administrative finding that the resident engaged in resident-on-resident sexual abuse, resident-on-resident sexual activity, or following a criminal finding of guilt for resident-on-resident sexual abuse.
 Any resident that violates these policies is subject to disciplinary sanctions commensurate with the nature and circumstances of the incident.
-Consideration will be taken into the nature and circumstances of the incident, resident history, mental health or disabilities, and precedent of sanctions imposed under similar circumstances.
+Consideration will be taken into the nature and circumstances.
 Residents are subjected to disciplinary sanctions for contact with staff if upon investigation it is determined that the staff member did not consent to such contact.
 Disciplinary action must be administered in a fair, impartial, and expeditious manner.
 Consideration must also be given to providing the offending resident therapy, counseling, or other interventions for the abuse.
-South Mountain Secure Treatment Unit has a youth handbook that outlines the behavioral treatment program response for such violations.
-Based upon the therapeutic nature of these programs, the general tenor of responses are therapeutic in nature.
+The Youth Forestry Camp #3 has a youth handbook that outlines the behavioral treatment program response for such violations.
+Based upon the therapeutic nature of these programs, the general tenor of responses is therapeutic in nature.

-Interviews with the Program Director and Psychological Services Specialist confirmed that a resident's mental health is always considered when discipline is imposed for incidents of sexual abuse.
+Interviews with the Program Director and Psychological Services Specialist, and a mental health staff confirmed that a resident's mental health is always considered when discipline is imposed for incidents of sexual abuse.
 In addition, the Psychological Services Specialist stated the resident's mental health diagnosis is reviewed and considered during Sexual Abuse Incident Reviews following a substantiated or unsubstantiated finding to ensure appropriate discipline was imposed.